Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: So what can you do?

 Jan: All the things I mentioned before.
 There can be other problems too.
-Often the seller has unconscious blockages about selling – and if these are very strong they may need to do fairly complicated rituals to release them.
+Often the seller has unconscious blockages about selling (sometimes strong emotional attachment, called in environmental psychology ‘place attachment’) – and if these are very strong they may need to do fairly complicated rituals to release them.
 But the longer the house is on the market, the more they have an unconscious image that the house is ‘unsold’ and it’s important to change that – sometimes by doing something simple, but counterintuitive, like putting the price UP.
 It’s reverse psychology.
 And then if you make the selling price number divisible by 9 (which has the energy of completion), you make selling even more likely.

 Q: And do houses always sell?

 Jan: Usually, yes.
 We often get very quick results even when a property has been on the market for ages.
 But I did have one apparent ‘failure’ about 18 months ago, where the couple were leaving the country to live abroad and they couldn’t sell their house.
 Eventually, they decided to rent it out instead.
-And it turned out to be the right thing because after a year abroad they realised it had been a mistake and they came back.
+And it turned out to be the right thing because after a year abroad they realised it had been a mistake and they came back – so that was quite lucky for them.

 Q: So what was happening there?